paulinaczybir/travello/README.md

 ## Future features

 1. Display only travel destination and date (and some grafic) after user click the box all details will be revield
+2. Sort trips by date (upcoming first)
-2. Log in form
+3. Log in form
-3. Map for individual trip to show location of hotel, car rental etc.
+4. Map for individual trip to show location of hotel, car rental etc.
-4. User can create wish list/ bucket list/ travel inspirations
+5. User can create wish list/ bucket list/ travel inspirations

 ## Credit